MichaelAquilina/ubuntu-ansible/README.md

     sudo apt-get install python-pip
     sudo pip install ansible

+NOTE: The playbooks in this repo currently only work with ansible 1.9.4.
+Install using `pip install ansible==1.9.4`

 Once thats done then run one of the playbooks found in this repo.

 `setup_gnome.yml` is used for setting up a Ubuntu Gnome environment using Gnome Shell.